UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Field Trial

 \subsubsection{Scenario B}

-In this experiment, we moved the UAV away from the UE in a step of 25 m, while maintaining the UAV at 50 m AGL, with a heading of 180º relative to the UE.
-The UAV then comes back towards the UE, repeating the same waypoints as before, but with an opposite heading (0º).
-During this experiment, the RSSI measured at UAV and the downlink throughput measured at UE is evaluated.
-The RSSI was compared with Friis and two-ray ground-reflection models.
+In this experiment, we moved the UAV away from the UE in steps of 25~m, while maintaining the UAV at 50~m AGL, with a heading of 180º relative to the UE.
+The UAV then came back towards the UE, repeating the same waypoints as before, but with an opposite heading of 0º (UAV head pointing to the UE).
+At each step, the RSSI measured at UAV and the downlink TCP throughput measured at UE was evaluated.\looseness=-1